garyfleming/feature-toggling-talk/feature-toggles.md

 ^ Before that, an important tangent: let's talk about Continuous Integration.
 I'm increasingly of the opinion that the best way to really do Agile is by focussing on Continuous Delivery of value.
+In a software context, that often means continuous delivery of features.
 That, in turn, heavily implies Continuous Integration.

 ---